Roblox/creator-docs/content/en-us/players/leaderboards.md

 - Add a child `Class.BoolValue` named `IsPrimary` to the stat.
 Set its value to true to place the stat first in the list.
 - Add a child `Class.NumberValue` named `Priority` to the stat.
 Then set its value to an integer.
 Higher priority values appear first.
 Stats without a priority have a default priority of 0.

-`IsPrimary` takes precedence over over any `Priority` values.
+`IsPrimary` takes precedence over any `Priority` values.
 If multiple stats have `IsPrimary` set to true, `Priority` determines their order.

 ## Hiding the Leaderboard